GCSE Geography Coasts Revision Notes

 Key Concepts

-- 2Transportation processes include longshore drift, which moves sediment along the coast.
+- 2Transportation moves sediment along the coast via longshore drift.

-- 3Deposition happens when waves lose energy, leading to the formation of features like beaches and spits.
+- 3Deposition occurs when sediment is dropped, forming features like beaches and spits.

-- 5Human activities, such as building sea walls and groynes, can impact natural coastal processes.
+- 4Human activities, such as building sea walls, can impact coastal processes.

 Simple Explanation

-Coasts are where the land meets the sea, and they change over time due to waves and weather.
-Erosion wears away the land, while transportation moves sand and pebbles along the shore.
-When waves slow down, they drop off the materials they carry, creating features like beaches.
-People also build structures to protect the coast from erosion and flooding.
+Coasts are where the land meets the sea, and they change over time due to natural forces like waves and tides.
+Erosion wears away rocks and sand, while transportation moves materials along the shore.
+When the energy of waves decreases, sediment is deposited, creating features like beaches.
+People also affect coasts by building structures to protect them from erosion.

 Memory Trick